gramster/gramw.github.io/posts/zite-replacement-7.md

 You can see a screenshot of the GUI below to get an idea of what it looks like:

 [![feedme app screenshot](/images/feedme_screenshot.png "feedme app screenshot")](/images/feedme_screenshot.png)

+This is meant just for my use so its functional rather than polished.

 The TextBlob library is worth investigating if you are considering doing anything like this.
 In the end I abandoned it because the code I have written for parsing sentences and words is almost as good and about an order of magnitude faster.
 But I will show the code I experimented with so you can see how easy it is to use.
 Below is the code for getting the term counts for an article downloaded with feedparser.
 Note that I still handle correcting the capitalization of initial words in sentences, and I use my own logic for extracting noun phrases; TextBlob has code for that but it is seemingly not very good.
 The key thing is to note that I don't have to do much at all to get at sentences and then at words within sentences: